Treatment for ovarian cancer

 The main treatment for ovarian cancer is surgery.
 Other treatments include chemotherapy and radiotherapy.
 Your doctors will plan your treatment and consider the stage of the cancer, your age and general health.

 The aim of the surgery is to remove the tumour.
 Your doctor will discuss the surgery, depending on the type and size of the cancer and if it has spread.
 Surgery may be done before or after chemotherapy.
 There are different types of surgery such as:

 - Laparotomy: This operation opens up the abdomen so that the organs there can be examined and tissue samples taken.
 If the cancer is only in one ovary, it may be possible to remove the affected ovary and leave the other ovary and womb in place.

 - Radical hysterectomy and bilateral salpingo-oophorectomy: In this operation, your cervix, womb, two ovaries and fallopian tubes are removed.
 A layer of fatty tissue that surrounds the organs in the abdomen (called the omentum) may also be removed.

 See our Understanding cancer of the ovary booklet for more information on surgery.

 Chemotherapy uses drugs to cure or control your cancer.
 It can be given after surgery (adjuvant therapy) in the treatment of ovarian cancer.
 The main chemotherapy drugs used may include the following:

 Some of the above chemotherapy drugs may be given in combination, for example one of the most common drug combination for ovarian cancer are Carboplatin and Paclitaxel.

-See the booklet Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more information.
+See the booklet Understanding Chemotherapy and Other Drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more information.